 Evaluation by hand + eye

-The evaluation was taken over by no computer: Every successful course was individually reviewed and categorized as “e-learning” or “blended learning” based on its content.
-You will learn later why these categories are important.
+The evaluation was not done by a computer: Each successful course was examined individually and categorized as “e-learning” or “blended learning” based on its content.
+Why these categories are important, you will learn later.

 What does “successful” mean?

-We speak of “success” when an online course not only has a certain quality in its content (which we cannot comprehensively assess in our study), but above all based on the motivation of the participants: Did the participants actually view the content?
+We speak of “success” when an online course not only has a certain quality in terms of content (which we cannot comprehensively assess in our study) but especially regarding the motivation of the participants: Did the participants actually view the content?
 Did they not only start the courses but also complete them until the end?
 Therefore, the definition of “successful” in the context of our evaluation is:

-“Your course is successful if all participants viewed all the content!”
+“Your course is successful if all participants have viewed all content!”

 Example of the course completion rate

-A completion rate of 10% indicates, for example, that participants viewed an average of 10% of the content.
-A perfect course has a completion rate of 100%: that means, 100% of the content was viewed by all participants!
+A completion rate of 10%, for example, indicates that participants viewed, on average, 10% of the content.
+A perfect course has a completion rate of 100%: that means 100% of the content was viewed by all participants!

 Note: In the following, “successful” means a course completion rate between 75% and 100%.

-In the following graphic, you can see simplified results of our evaluation: We looked at how much content the courses have and what type of courses they are (e-learning or blended learning)
+In the following graphic, you will see a simplified view of the results of our evaluation: We examined how much content the courses have, and what types of courses they represent (e-learning or blended learning)

-Graphic 1: Results of our course study.
-Successful courses with a maximum of 25 pieces of content are mostly blended learning courses; successful courses with 25-75 blinks are predominantly pure e-learning courses.
+Graphic 1: Results from our course study.
+Successful courses with a maximum of 25 contents are mostly blended learning courses; successful courses with 25-75 blinks are predominantly pure e-learning courses.

-So you can see that successful blended learning courses manage with significantly fewer individual learning contents – whereas successful e-learning courses with more learning contents can also be equally successful.
+Thus, you can see that successful blended learning courses manage with significantly fewer individual learning contents – whereas successful e-learning courses can also be very successful with more learning contents.

 3. Our tips for your online courses: